stats4sd/survey-builder/README.md

 It includes the following composer packages:

 - Laravel Backpack (backpack/crud)
-- Backpack's version of the Spatie Permission Manager (backpack/permissionmanager)
+- Backpack's version of the Spatie Permission Manager (backpack/ b)
 - Laravel Telescope

 And the following dev packages for scaffolding and code helpers: